-On the last track, we discussed teens with oppositional disorders who are prone to truancy and failing grades.
+In the last section, we discussed teens with oppositional disorders who are prone to truancy and failing grades.
 We also presented techniques to help keep a truant teen in school.
 These techniques included: Working with the School; Back to School; Positive Praise and Recognition through Role Playing.

-On this track, we will examine a common oppositional defiant teen outburst in five levels and communication skills useful in diffusing each level.
+In this section, we will examine a common oppositional defiant teen outburst in five levels and communication skills useful in diffusing each level.
 These five levels of confrontation are: whining and complaining; stubborn refusal; verbal abuse; threats of violence; and acts of violence.

 One common aspect among oppositional defiant teens is angry outbursts.
 When these occur, some parents will often try and remove themselves too early from the conflict, either because they do not know how to handle the situation, or because the teen has threatened them in such a way as to make them fear for their lives or property.